A bold future for life sciences regulation

 A special look at how life sciences regulation is evolving to support positive and innovative outcomes for patients.

-Currently, there is an increasingly complex and fragmented life sciences regulatory landscape, which is struggling to keep pace with the exponential changes in medicine, science and technology while protecting patient safety.
+Today, there is an increasingly complex and fragmented life sciences regulatory landscape, which is struggling to keep pace with the exponential changes in medicine, science and technology while protecting patient safety.

 Four predictions for life sciences regulation in 2025

 Regulators will be globally aligned and coordinated – We have already seen streamlining of regulation between Canada and the US, as well as moves from bodies across South East Asia, Australia and APAC in harmonising regulation across their regions.
 By 2025, we foresee that regulation will be aligned at a national and international level, benefiting from a more collaborative approach using co-regulation and self-regulation, and regulators will have robust data sharing arrangements in place.

 Industry and regulatory bodies will collaborate effectively to mutual benefit – The industry and regulators will work closely and share ‘real-time’ data.
 The regulatory approach will become outcome based, data-driven and segmented, with automation becoming a game changer in enabling significant proportions of reporting to be automated.
 The FDA has already implemented a programme to assess the safety and effectiveness of software technologies without inhibiting patient access, and the EMA has introduced a portal that allows developers to consult with health technology assessment bodies and regulators simultaneously.

 New data-driven approaches will enable regulators to make faster approvals and balance risk – Data collected outside of clinical trials will lead to the creation of new evidence frameworks.
 Similarly, Blockchain technology could be harnessed to verify the origin of data submissions.
 The FDA has already supported innovation of this kind with its use of bio markers and its 2018 guidelines on modernising oncology trials.